vorakl/vorakl.github.io/src.docs/content/articles/data-structure.rst

 The next level of data abstraction is called **Data Structure**.
-It brings more complexity, but also more flexibility to make the right choice between access speed, ability to grow, modification speed, etc. Internally, it's represented by a collection of the scalar or structured data types.
+It brings more complexity, but also more flexibility to make the right choice between access speed, ability to grow, modification speed, etc. Internally, it's represented by a collection of the scalar or aggregate data types.
 The main focus is *on the details of the internal organization and a set of rules to control that organization*.
 There are two types of data structures that result from a difference in the memory allocation of the underlying elements: